ankitsrivastava637/Realtime-Voice-Chatbot-using-LLM/README.md

 The files in `building_blocks` are the isolated components if you'd like to inspect them for each task like speech to text , text to speech with deepgram.

 You can also modify the system prompt, to enhace the chatbot's response to a more controlled domain specific use case.
 # You can run the proect after installing required packages.
-Make sure to provide Deepgram API key and Groq API key to run the project.
+Make sure to provide Deepgram API key and Groq API key in QuickAgent.py to run the project.

 ```
 git clone https://github.com/gkamradt/QuickAgent.git